indygreg/PyOxidizer/docs/getting_started.rst

 .. note::

-   PyOxidizer's project policy is for the ``master`` branch to be stable.
-So it should always be relatively safe to use ``master`` instead of a released version.
+   PyOxidizer's project policy is for the ``main`` branch to be stable.
+So it should always be relatively safe to use ``main`` instead of a released version.

 Once the ``pyoxidizer`` executable is installed, try to run it::